BOGO Bowl Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Additionally, although we can’t be certain, mineral oil is apparently used in this recipe as a stool softener.
+Although we can’t be certain, mineral oil is apparently used in this recipe as a stool softener.

 However, the inclusion of this additive can be controversial.
-That’s because the European Food Safety Authority has expressed some concern as to the long term health effects of using mineral oil in human food.5
+That’s because the European Food Safety Authority has expressed some concern as to the long term health effects of using mineral oil in human food.4

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.